yatian-skyler-li/NLP_SecurityCommit/README.md

 ## Scripts and ML Models

-* Python scripts applying the following models are under "scripts\" folder
+* Models used for binary classification ("scripts\binary"): SVM, RNN, Random Forest, Linear Regression, BERT, CODEBERT, GRAPHCODEBERT
-* Models used for binary classification: SVM, RNN, RandomForest, linearRegression, BERT, CODEBERT, GRAPHCODEBERT
+* Models used for multiclass classification ("scripts\multinary): SVM, Naive Bayes, Logistic Regression
-* Models used for multiclass classification: SVM, NaiveBayes, logisticRegression
+* Detailed comments were added for main steps in the scripts

 ## Methodology